salimzhulkhrni/Recommendation_System_User_Interests_Twitter_Data/README.md

 Output:
 ------------
 1) Pie-chart of each user depicting their interests can be visualised.
-2) Bar-chart comparing the users against different interest categories can be visualised.
+2) Bar-chart comparing the percentage of users against different interest categories can be visualised.